We are dedicated to

 - 🟣 Openness

-When a new team member joins Fleet, they adopt the values, from day 1.
-This way, even as the company grows, everybody knows what to expect from the people they work with.
+When a new team member joins Fleet, they adopt the values, from day one.
+This way, even as the company grows, everybody knows what to expect from the people with whom they work.
 Having a shared mindset keeps us quick and determined.